shaunpersad/redu/README.md

     );
 }
 /**
-* Here we are actually exporting a SubscriberComponent that wraps ComponentC.
+* Here we are actually exporting a SubscriberComponent that wraps ComponentC, which will end up being used in place of ComponentC seamlessly.
 */
 export default createSubscriber(ComponentC, (storeState, storeProps, storeActions) => {